qapital/android-test-task/README.md

 http://qapital-ios-testtask.herokuapp.com

 #### /savingsgoals
-This resource will return an object with one key, savingsGoals.
+This resource will return an object with one key, `savingsGoals`.
 This key maps to a list of goal objects with the following fields:

 | Field          | Type	     | Description |
 | -------------- | --------- | ----------- |